This article may contain links from our affiliate partners. Please read how we make money!

 Tip: The recipe calls for chicken stock, but that’s not Whole30 approved.

 Are you struggling with preparing tasty meals without using sugar or dairy?
 This is where Asian flavors can be of help.
-Using herbs like lemongrass and coriander and condiments like soy sauce and sesame oil can add a lot of flavor and variety to your dishes, making it easier to stay on track.
+Using herbs like lemongrass (here are lemongrass substitutes if you don’t have it) and coriander and condiments like soy sauce and sesame oil can add a lot of flavor and variety to your dishes, making it easier to stay on track.

 This dish in particular is so good, you may find yourself coming back to it long after you’re done with the Whole30 diet.